tbali0524/playground-c2779db2/markdowns/debug.md

 ; zend_extension=xdebug
 ```

-On the contrary, `php-debug.ini` has opcache commented out and xdebug enabled.
-Otherwise the 2 ini files are identical.
+On the other hand, `php-debug.ini` has opcache commented out and xdebug enabled.
+Otherwise the two ini files are identical.

 ```ini
 ; zend_extension=opcache
 zend_extension=xdebug
 ```

-I also have a `phpd.bat` batch file in a directory in my `PATH`, together with the ini file:
+I also have a `phpd.bat` batch file in a directory that is in my `PATH`, together with this ini file:

 ```bat
 @echo off